oliveseed/information/content/blog/visualizing-discord/index.md

 ---
-title: A broader view of Discord
+title: Mapping 1,000,000 Discord servers
 date: "2024-07-01"
-description: "Collecting and visualizing a million Discord servers"
+description: "Findings from getting invited to over a million Discord servers"
 ---

-Discord is a platform that lets people create and join “Discord servers”, which are isolated invite-only communities containing collections of chatrooms.
-Naturally, this makes it not straightforward to access and analyze Discord-related statistics, as you can only see servers you’ve been invited to.
+Discord is a social platform that lets people create and join “Discord servers”, which are isolated invite-only communities containing collections of chatrooms.
+Naturally, this makes it non trivial to analyze global, platform-wide statistics, as you only see and access the small subset of communities you've been invited to (usually 5-50 Discord servers, while there are millions in total).

-It would be interesting to zoom out and get a broader view of the platform.
-With a lack of existing detailed exploration on Discord, I decided to make a collection of around 1,000,000 Discord servers in order to find the largest ones, understand the distribution of servers, and categorize and visualize some Discord communities.
+But what if you could zoom all the way out and get a look at the whole platform in one picture?
+Since I could not find any existing documented work on mapping Discord, I collected a dataset of around 1,000,000 Discord servers to try to answer a few questions:
+- What are the largest Discord servers
+- How are the server sizes distributed
+- How has Discord evolved over time
+- What would it look like to categorize and visualize these communities

+Interestingly, this led to the discovery of some new perspectives, including revealing a rising trend on the platform.

+## Collecting invitations

-Discord servers are typically found from their invitation links, which are often shared on the web.
-So, a good way to start would be by finding a lot of invitation links.
+In order to gather this dataset, I needed to get invited to a bunch of Discord servers.
+Discord invitations are done through invitation links, which are shared by server members to bring in new members.
+So, a possible way to start would be by scraping the web to find lots of publicly shared invitation links.

 ## The Common Crawl

-The Common Crawl is a large and open repository of web crawl data, and can be used to find Discord invite links.
+The Common Crawl is a large and open repository of web crawl data.
 It contains petabytes of HTML from webpages all over the internet, and new crawl data typically gets released every few months.
+I decided to see if any public Discord invite links have been discovered by their crawler.

 There is a
 [list of all available crawls](http://index.commoncrawl.org/collinfo.json).
 The page looks like below: